-3.11 Test and Inspection records must:
+3.11 Each Test and Inspection record must:

-3.11.1 Include the ship's name and hull number, Job Order and Work Item number, applicable PCP number, paragraph number, component identification, accept/reject criteria, date, time, unique identification of test equipment used, and signature, of the contractor's authorized representative who witnessed or performed the test or inspection.
+3.11.1 Include the ship's name and hull number, Job Order and Work Item number, a unique serialization number, applicable PCP number, paragraph number, component identification, accept/reject criteria, date, time, unique identification of test equipment used, signature blocks for the Government and contractor authorized representatives who witnessed or performed the test or inspection.
 The signature occurs after the checkpoint is determined to be satisfactory or unsatisfactory and any exceptions are documented.